Energy Star: Buildings

 See the technical descriptions for models used in the rating system at.
 These documents provide detailed information on the methodologies used to create the energy performance ratings including details on rating objectives, regression techniques, and the steps applied to compute a rating.
-A 1–100 rating can be generated for ratable space types by entering building attributes, such as square footage and weekly operating hours, and monthly energy consumption data into Portfolio Manager, a free online tool provided by Energy Star.
-This process is known as benchmarking and reveals how a building's energy consumption compares to that of other similar buildings of the same space type, based on a national average.
-Earning a rating of 75 or above is the first step towards achieving the Energy Star for a building.
+Energy Star maintains a 1–100 national benchmarking rating for buildings based on building attributes depending on the category, including floor area, occupancy and energy consumption data into a free online tool provided by Energy Star.

 Energy Star energy performance ratings have been incorporated into some green buildings standards, such as LEED for Existing Buildings.
 In the U.S., builders of energy efficient homes are able to qualify for Federal Income tax credits and deductions.

-Energystar.gov estimated that energy use in commercial buildings accounts for 20% of greenhouse gas emissions, costing more than $100B per year.
+Energy Star estimated in 2020 that energy use in commercial buildings accounts for 20% of greenhouse gas emissions, costing more than $100B per year.

 Industrial facilities

-Energy performance ratings have been released for the following industrial facilities:
+Some examples of specialised industrial facilities which Energy Star has designed specific performance ratings for include: